PseudoPau/ThesisLog/Writing/Operational Manual.md

 **Analogic, Notation, Indexical**[^g]

 ![](https://cdn.discordapp.com/attachments/1045538819161731102/1045875727213535332/PseudoPaul_an_auction_venue_for_artifacts_of_Contemporanneity_f_27ff1b1f-cc47-41c9-8266-2a090506738d.png)
-*`an auction venue for artifacts of Contemporanneity from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom`* | Ghost Author: Midjourney + Tarkovsky
+*`an auction venue for artifacts of Contemporanneity from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom`* | Ghost Author: Midjourney[^a] + Tarkovsky[^h]

 Point of view will be the key things, so as camera lens, frames per second, motion and light tones.
 In other words, we are designing for cameras, a mechanical vision.
 Think about narrative seriously.
 Should it be a first-person or a third-person?
 Remember different audiences have different levels of background and knowledge base.
 Accessibility is as important as attracting the attention.